MATH 21A (SECTION 001), Summer Session I, 1130 Hart, 8-9:40 MTWR

 - 5.)
 Put units on answers where units are appropriate.

 - 6.)
 Read directions to each problem carefully.
 Show all work for full credit.
-In most cases, a correct answer with no supporting work will NOT receive little or no credit.
+In most cases, a correct answer with no supporting work will receive little or no credit.
 What you write down and how you write it are the most important means of your getting a good score on this exam.
 Neatness and organization are also important.

 SOLUTIONS TO EXAM 3 ARE POSTED ON THIS WEBPAGE.